 Once you've decided where you'd like to study abroad, it's time to apply (if it's a W&M program), or register (if it's not)!

-Note that although you must register any non-W&M third-party program (e.g. API, IES, SIT, Arcadia, etc.) with the Reves Center using this site, you must still apply directly to your program based on their application deadlines (as listed on their own websites), which will often be earlier than W&M's registration deadlines (as listed on this page).
+Note that although you must register any non-W&M third-party program (e.g. IES, SIT, Arcadia, DIS, etc.) with the Reves Center using this site, you must still apply directly to your program based on their application deadlines (as listed on their own websites), which will often be earlier than W&M's registration deadlines (as listed on this page).